craftworkgames/website/docs/features/ui/gum/gum-forms/gum-forms.md

 :::tip[Up to date]
 This page is **up to date** for MonoGame.Extended `@mgeversion@`.
 If you find outdated information, [please open an issue](https://github.com/craftworkgames/craftworkgames.github.io/issues).
 :::
-s
 Gum Forms provides a collection of flexible, fully customizable controls which can be added to your project with just a few lines of code.

+Gum includes a number of solutions for UI:

+* Gum Forms - a collection of controls such as Button, ListBox, and TextBox.
+These are typical elements which you might find in other UI libraries such as WPF or .NET MAUI.
+* Gum Tool - WYSIWYG editor for creating UI.
+The Gum tool allows you to visually place both Gum Forms objects and non-interactive elements such as labels, sprites, and nine slices.
+* Gum Runtime Library - A NuGet package which includes logic for loading Gum projects and interacting with objects in code.

+You can use Gum with the Gum UI tool or code-only.
+Both approaches are fully supported.

-This document provides setup and an introduction to using Gum forms controls.
+This document provides setup and an introduction to using Gum forms controls purely in code.
 For full documentation see the [Gum Forms documentation](https://docs.flatredball.com/gum/monogame/gum-forms).

 ## Setup

+Before using Gum, you must add the Gum.MonoGame [nuget package](https://www.nuget.org/packages/Gum.MonoGame) to your project.

 Gum Forms uses the following objects for initialization, updating, and drawing:

-* FormsUtilities - provides defaults, initialization, and every-frame logic for all forms objects.
+* GumService - provides defaults, initialization, every-frame logic, and drawing for all forms objects.
-* SystemManagers - provides logic and rendering for the visuals for forms elements.
-* GraphicalUiElement - root object for all forms objects.
+* GraphicalUiElement - the base class for all Gum visual objects.
+The root is passed to GumService.Update so that it can perform every-frame logic on Forms objects, such as detecting clicks.

 The following code shows a single Gum Forms button in an otherwise empty Game1 class: